jarrodlilkendey/jarrodlilkendey/README.md

 - DNS records are managed through CloudFlare and incoming web traffic to the Digital Ocean Droplet is whitelisted for only CloudFlare's IP addresses for DDoS mitigation
 - GitHub Actions is used for CI/CD
 - Monitoring is setup via Uptime Kuma that runs within my homelab, which every 60 seconds verifies the website is up and the TLS certificate is valid
-- The Digital Ocean VPS is running Ubuntu Server version 23.10 operating system that I need to self manage.
+- The Digital Ocean VPS is running Ubuntu Server operating system that I self manage.
 I use an Ansible playbook for downloading and installing the latest packages to keep the operating system up to date.
 Using Semaphore UI in my homelab, I have configured this Ansible playbook to run once a day using Cron over SSH.

 <!--
 **programmablewealth/programmablewealth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.